blazegraph/database/bigdata/src/resources/deployment/vagrant/systap-aws-bigdata-ha/README.txt

   % easy_install boto

-If while running the python scripts the error message appears “ImportError: No module named boto”, you will need to set the PYTHONPATH environment variable, for example:
+If while running the python scripts the error message appears "ImportError: No module named boto", you will need to set the PYTHONPATH environment variable, for example:

   % export PYTHONPATH=/usr/local/lib/python2.7/site-packages